arielgee/Sage-Like/.misc/tasks.md

 * there is a bk color diff in the preferences page
 * make the bold (unread) feed more prominent => ADDED about 5% TO FONT-SIZE + option
 * before publishing: add PERMISSION JUSTIFICATION for menus
+* feedPreview: do not show item time if there isn't one - so to not show all a page where all items are "(Just now)" (https://docs.microsoft.com/en-us/teamblog/feed.xml)
+* preferences: When importing options the success message box may not be displayed.		=>	LOOKS LIKE IT WAS RESOLVED
+	* This happends when the bookmark folder ID in the imported options file was deleted from the browser or is _rootFeedsFolderIdNotSet_.
+	* Reason: the import unsets the 'Feed bookmark folder' option and the options page is reloaded from the treeView before the messageBox is displayed.
+* a feed visited state is based on time comparison between last visited time (1) and feed update time (2).	=>	NO LONGER RELEVENT
+	* The menu items (mark/toggle) uses the terms 'Read/Unread' => THAT IS NOT ACCURATE (change?)
+	* Maybe need to use feed items Read/Unread state (alterative option?)
+	> (1) rssTreeView.openTreeFeed(): "lastVisited: slUtil.getCurrentLocaleDate().getTime()"
+	> (2) xxxFeed.getFeedData(): "feedData.lastUpdated = this._getFeedLastUpdate(this._xxx"
 ---